-- 1. If you are using a single point power kit: - Install the single point power box into the evaporator before assembling the condensing unit to the evaporator and before raising the unit to the ceiling. - Route power wire flex conduit into condensing unit when raising units to ceiling. - Refer to the instructions supplied with kit for details. - 2.
+- 1. If you are using a single point power kit: - Install the single point power box into the evaporator before assembling the condensing unit to the evaporator and before raising the unit to the ceiling. - Route power wire flex conduit into condensing unit when raising units to ceiling. - Refer to the instructions supplied with kit for details - 2.
 Raise the units to the ceiling before connecting them.
-See Installing Suspension Rods and Mounting Ceiling Units on page 19. - 3.
+See Installing Suspension Rods and Mounting Ceiling Units on page 21. - 3.
 Align the four bolt holes in the condensing unit with cage nuts provided on the evaporator. - 4.
 Insert rubber spacers and secure with hardware (field provided). - 5.
-Remove P clamps from the piping to aid fitting alignment. - 6.
-Align the refrigerant connections as shown in Figure 4.2 below. - 7.
-Braze the refrigerant connections together as detailed in Refrigerant Piping on page 31.
+Align the refrigerant connections as shown in Figure 4.2 below. - 6.
+Braze the refrigerant connections together as detailed in Refrigerant Piping on page 34.